Skip to main content

 At Calgary PPF Pros, we have tested almost every film on the market.
 We chose to partner with XPEL because they consistently deliver the best optical clarity, the highest heat rejection, and the most robust warranty support in the industry.

 Whether you want the privacy of 5% limo tint or the subtle, classy look of 35%, choosing a premium ceramic film ensures your car looks better, stays cooler, and retains its value.
+For the updated 2026 numbers — including how LLumar's premium ceramic line has closed the gap on XPEL and 3M — see our 2026 Calgary ceramic tint brand shootout.

 Ready to Upgrade Your Ride?